 Break-even is one of those vital numbers that can mean success or failure to a small business.
-If you are breaking even your profits are equal to your costs.
+If you are breaking even your income is are equal to your costs.
+You have no profit or loss at this point.
 But, above the break-even point, every dollar of sales is pure profit.

 A break-even analysis is important in several different situations:

-- As you plan your overall business cash and profit strategy.
-While break-even isn't the same as profits, it can be used to determine profit points for product lines.
+- As you plan your overall business cash and profit strategy, break-even can be used to determine profit points for product lines.

-- As your business plans for financing.
-Having an overall company breakeven point can help make your case for a business loan.
+- As your business plans for financing, knowing your overall company breakeven point can help make your case for a business loan.

 Here are the steps to take to determine break-even:

-- Determine the variable costs of producing one unit of this product.
+- Determine variable unit costs: Determine the variable costs of producing one unit of this product.
 Variable costs are those costs associated with making the product or buying it wholesale.
 If you are making a product, you will need to know the cost of all the components that go into that product.
 For example, if you are printing books, your variable unit costs are paper, binding, and glue for one book, and the cost to put one book together.
-Let's say you calculate your unit variable cost at $11.50.

-- Fixed costs are costs to keep your business operating, even if you didn't produce any products.
+- Determine fixed costs: Fixed costs are costs to keep your business operating, even if you didn't produce any products.
 To determine fixed costs, add up the cost of running your factory for one month.
 These costs would include rent or mortgage, utilities, insurance, salaries of non-production employees, and all other costs.
-In other words, fixed costs are all costs of your business except those directly related to producing your products.
-Let's say you determine your monthly total fixed cost at $25,000.
+Don't forget the cost to design the product and packaging, make the prototype, and maybe patent your product.

-- Determine the unit selling price for your product.
-This price may change as you see where your break-even point is, but for now, let's say your unit price is $25.00 per book.
+- Determine unit selling price: Determine the unit selling price for your product.
+This price may change as you see where your break-even point is.

-- The break-even point will change as the sales volume for this product and the unit price changes.
+- Determine sales volume and unit price: The break-even point will change as the sales volume for this product and the unit price change.